brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:00am - 10:20am: Finished adding specific form fields and updating 'Create' and 'Update' functionality for "past trips".

+* 10:30am - 11:00am: Worked on adding form fields that conditionally render for "future trips".

 <!-- NOTES:

 Refactor application to show all trips in one list.